 The General Plan provides direction across three Plan Elements.
-Future, more detailed functional "Plans" for community design, water, wastewater, circulation, economic development or parks and trails plans for example, can serve to implement the General Plan.
+More detailed Functional Plans for community design, water, wastewater, circulation, economic development or parks and trails plans for example, can serve to implement the General Plan.
 These plans should be consistent and provide refinements for individual functions, disciplines or geographic areas of the Patagonia Planning Area.